bdickason/bdickason.com/posts/take-charge-promotion.md

 If you need more tips on navigating your promotion, Deb Liu wrote a post on the topic that elaborates on [navigating career conversations](https://debliu.substack.com/p/choose-your-own-adventure).

 **Do you have an interesting promotion story?
-Are you working towards one right now?
-Hit reply and let me know!
-I'd love to hear more: [@bdickason](http://twitter.com/bdickason)**
+Are you working towards one right now?**